labgrid-project/labgrid/doc/configuration.rst

   Controls a NETIO 4C PDU via a Telnet interface.

 ``rest``
-  This is a generic backend for PDU implementations which can be controled via HTTP PUT and GET requests.
+  This is a generic backend for PDU implementations which can be controlled via HTTP PUT and GET requests.
   See the `docstring in the module
   <https://github.com/labgrid-project/labgrid/blob/master/labgrid/driver/power/rest.py>`__
   for details.

-``senty``
+``sentry``
   Controls a Sentry PDU via SNMP using Sentry3-MIB.
   It was tested on CW-24VDD and 4805-XLS-16.